pbr1111/wheel-of-names-discord-bot/README.md

 ## How to use

-1. Install the packages with _yarn install_ or _npm install_.
+1. Install the packages with _npm install_.
 2. Get your Discord bot token and configure it in your server.
-   The application needs to be authenticated with **bot** scope and **Send Messages** bot permissions.
+Configure the bot with `MESSAGE CONTENT INTENT` and `Send Message` permission.
 3. To start the bot use: `TOKEN=yourtoken yarn start` or `TOKEN=yourtoken yarn dev` if you need hot reload.

 ## Available commands